-Watch Andrew Benintendi Make Outstanding Catch In Center Field For Red Sox
+Watch Andrew Benintendi’s Outstanding Catch In Center Field For Red Sox

 Andrew Benintendi can flash the leather.

-The Boston Red Sox were trailing the Tampa Bay Rays 1-0 during the seventh inning at Tropicana Field on Saturday, and Benintendi kept a key runner off the base paths with an incredible catch in left-center field.
+The Boston Red Sox were trailing the Tampa Bay Rays 1-0 on Saturday at Tropicana Field during the seventh inning, and Benintendi kept a key runner off the base paths with an incredible catch in left-center field.

 Shane Peterson ripped a missile into the gap that looked like it was ticketed for extra bases.
-But Benintendi, who got the start in center field Saturday, took off and made a leaping catch for the first out of the inning.
+But Benintendi, who started in center field, took off and made a leaping catch for the first out of the inning.

 Take a look at the amazing play in the tweet below.